nokokiii/CaesarCipherCSS/README.md

 # Caesar-Cipher-CSS
-Cesear cipher in CSS and HTML
+Cesear cipher in CSS.
+HTML is only used to display

 ## How it works
-Our cipher works based on fonts
+We use fonts to visually encrypt plaintext

 ## Authors
 - [nokokiii](https://github.com/nokokiii)